• mobile-icon

 Children must be given daily opportunities to be active from birth.
 Plays, games and sports should be used to keep children (especially 0-5 year olds) physically active.
 Not only that, but children need to participate in a variety of activities to gain the age appropriate norms for body awareness, balance and coordination before going to school.

-A) We know that participation in swimming can start very early in life.
-Babies can be introduced to water and swimming before they can walk, talk or sit up independently.
+We know that participation in swimming can start very early in life.
+You can introduce you baby to water and swimming before they can walk, talk or sit up independently.
 There are many advantages to starting swimming early.
-If science tells us we learn through our bodies and that a child’s brain is developed through movements, an activity like swimming should be ideal.
-Why?
-Because with swimming, different parts of the body can move in all directions with barely any restrictions, in an environment which is both stimulating and yet gentle on young developing bodies
+Swimming is stimulating and yet gentle on young bodies.

-C) The symmetric arm and leg actions in swimming means the right side, and the left side of the body, must follow the same pattern of movements and one cannot only rely on one side of the body to do most of the work (compare it to other sports like football or basketball).
+The symmetric arm and leg actions in swimming means the right side, and the left side of the body, must follow the same pattern of movements.
+One cannot only rely on one side of the body to do most of the work (compare it to other sports like football or basketball).
 Any type of physical activity that provides children with opportunities to physically and EQUALLY engage both sides of their body improves coordination.

-So to parents reading this, I hope you are now convinced that taking children to swimming lessons year-round, especially on those cold dark winter nights, is a wise decision!
+Are you taking children to swimming lessons year-round, especially on those cold dark winter nights?
+It is a wise decision!

-If you have any questions about this blog or for any other swimming related questions please feel free to contact (Marjan).
+If you have any questions about this blog or for any other swimming related questions please feel free to contact (office).

 Enquire About Our Swimming Lessons